-Among the best products we’ve seen in 2016 is one called Pronabolin.
+Among the best products we’ve seen this year is one called Pronabolin.
 This formula contains nine potent ingredients, which are shown to help increase natural testosterone levels, enhance workout performance, boost vitality and improve muscle strength.
 We have not discovered any user complaints at all, and customer comments posted on the web reveal people are seeing wonderful results.

 The makers of Pronabolin are so excited about their product they’re offering every customer a 120-day money-back guarantee and multiple-bottle discounts.